PrinceOfCzechia/Markov-Simulations/README.md

 # Markov-Simulations
 Numpy based simulations of Markov processes.
+Since the point is to demonstrate mathematical phenomena, the code does not look after the user very much.
+The author presumes everyone knows that probabilities are in \[ 0, 1 \] and what dimensions of vectors and matrices are multipliable.

 ### stationary.py
 Simulates convergence of a Markov chain to its stationary distribution.